Boxer-senator Manny Pacquiao to run for Philippine president

 Pacquiao has accused the administration of Durterte, his former ally, of making corruption worse in the Philippines.

-To critics who question his qualifications, the former boxer has said his personal experience of poverty will better equip him to lead the nation.
-He added that he will fight poverty and corruption.
+To critics who question his qualifications, the famous boxer has said his experience of personal hardships will better equip him to understand people's suffering — and fight poverty and corruption.

 “In my whole life, I have not backed down on any fight,” Pacquiao said.

-He warned politicians that he holds responsible for corruption “will soon end in jail together.”
+He warned politicians whom he holds responsible for corruption "will soon end in jail together.”

 The rival party faction supporting Duterte earlier said it will petition the Commission on Elections to declare Pacquiao and his allies illegitimate officers of the ruling party.